oroinc/platform/src/Oro/Bundle/LocaleBundle/Resources/doc/reference/managing-localizations.md

 **Oro\Bundle\LocaleBundle\Manager::warmUpCache**

-Gets all Localization objects from database and stores them into cache.
+Gets all Localization objects from the database and stores them into cache.

-Example of usage:
+An example of usage:
 ```php
 $localizationManager = $this->get('oro_locale.manager.localization');
 $defaultLocalization = $localizationManager->warmUpCache();
 ```

-_NOTICE:_ Keep in mind, that cache is warmed up also when you run
+_NOTICE:_ Keep in mind that cache is also warmed up when you run

 ```text
 php app/console cache:clear